Ayrx/blog_old/_posts/2018-02-12-cryptonote-unauthenticated-json-rpc.md

 Aeon has acknowledged the report and is not currently implementing a fix as they are in the process of rebasing their code.
-There is minimal risk to Aeon as `simplewallet` in not used in RPC mode for any official clients.
+There is minimal risk to Aeon as `simplewallet` is not used in RPC mode for any official clients.

 # Recommended Fix